 IDS and IPS are complementary, parallel security systems that supplement firewalls – IDS by exposing successful network and server attacks that penetrate a firewall, and IPS by providing more advanced defenses against sophisticated attacks.

 Likewise, IPS is typically placed at the network perimeter, although it also may be used in layers at other points inside the network or on individual servers.
+An IPS actively accepts and rejects a packet based on a ruleset.
 IPS usually works by dropping packets, resetting network connections and blacklisting specific IP addresses or ranges.
 IPS logs provide the same set of attack signature data, but also may include a threat analysis of bad network packets and detection of lateral movement.
 This data can also detect command and control traffic, DDoS traffic, and malicious or unknown domain traffic.

 In the Common Information Model, intrusion detection and prevention data is typically mapped to the Intrusion Detection data model.